Sharad Pawar says some of his people fell prey to BJP’s tactics to break other parties

 On Sunday, Ajit Pawar became the deputy chief minister for the third time in less than four years, a move that is seen as a further blow to the Maha Vikas Aghadi coalition.
 It also came at a time when Opposition parties in the country have decided to jointly take on the BJP in next year’s general elections.

-During his Monday’s address, Sharad Pawar said that the BJP was trying to destroy all Opposition parties.
+During his Monday address, Sharad Pawar said that the BJP was trying to destroy all Opposition parties.

 He added that attempts are being made to create a communal divide in Maharashtra and the country.
 “A vile mentality is rearing its head in progressive Maharashtra,” the veteran leader said.